-- dates of the purchases occurred within the beginning and ending dates identified on the IPE; - receipts are for the purpose of the authorized good(s) and/or service(s) identified in the IPE and the authorization; - receipts do not contain purchases for other good(s) and/or service(s) not authorized; and - total amount of the good(s) or service(s) purchased equals or does not exceed the amount authorized and that there are no other issues that are unusual or that may present an audit finding (for example, all the receipts meet the requirements specified above, but all are dated on the same day).
+- Verification documentation service dates align with the Counselor's Signature and Date on the Authorization. - The VR counselor signs and dates the authorization before the start date of the service. - Participant uses the funds authorized for the purposes outlined in the IPE and verifies receipts are for the purpose of the authorized good(s) and/or service(s) identified in the IPE and the authorization;total amount of the good(s) or service(s) purchased equals or does not exceed the amount authorized and that there are no other issues that are unusual or that may present an audit finding (for example, all the receipts meet the requirements specified above, but all are dated on the same day).

 Note.
 Original receipts provided by a participant for a direct authorization are maintained in the electronic case file.
-For the first payment of a recurring series, the payment request is submitted to the Accounts Payable Unit upon the signing of the IPE.
+For the first payment of a recurring series, the payment request is submitted to the Accounts Payable Unit upon completion of payment packet.
 For monthly payments, the payment request is submitted to the Accounts Payable Unit by the 14th day of the month.